Silence your negative self-talk by developing intentional, positive self-talk.

-I'd like to personally thank you for your interest in The Art of Positive Self-Talk, as well as congratulate you on your steps forward.
-I'ts my privilege and joy to be of service to you along your journey.
-Your courage is inspiring.
+I thank you for your interest in The Art of Positive Self-Talk, and congratulate you on your steps forward.
+I'ts my privilege and joy to serve you along your journey.
+Your courage inspires me to continue to create the best content for you.
 I understand taking a leap of faith, (no matter if it's your first leap, or another one of many), is never easy.
-For every reason you're telling yourself that you can't do this, or why this course won't work for you, there's a stronger voice you can learn to develop, that will silence that self-sabotaging voice.
-I'm here to lend you my belief, as you learn to speak that belief to yourself.
-I leave you with one of my favorite quotes about speaking to yourself.
+For every reason your negative self-talk tells you that you'll fail, there's a stronger voice you can learn to develop, that will silence it.
+I'm here to lend you my belief, as you learn to speak that belief onto yourself.
+I leave you with one of my favorite quotes about self-talk.

 “A man speaking sense to himself is no madder than a man speaking nonsense not to himself.” - Tom Stoppard